-Required Project Pitch submission: Potential proposers must receive an invitation to submit a full proposal to the NSF SBIR/STTR Phase I program.
-To start this process, proposers must first submit a "Project Pitch" document via the NSF SBIR/STTR Phase I Project Pitch online form.
-The cognizant NSF SBIR/STTR Program Director will use the Project Pitch to determine whether the proposed project is a good fit for the program.
+Required Project Pitch submission: Potential proposers must receive an invitation to submit a full NSF SBIR Phase I proposal.
+To start this process, proposers must first submit a Project Pitch document via the NSF SBIR Phase I Project Pitch online form.
+The cognizant NSF SBIR Program Director will use the Project Pitch to determine whether the proposed project is a good fit for the program.
 Please see section V.A for details.